Planning to visit the Christmas markets in Berlin?

 Whether you enjoy arts & culture and want to stop by a gallery or museum, are a big foodie like myself and want to eat your way through every street vendor and Ratskeller in the city or, are a history buff and enjoy exploring the streets and its many historical sites, there’s something for everyone….

 I’ll get to all of that in another blog.
-Right now I’m just gushing about the Christmas markets!
+Right now I’m just gushing about the Christmas markets in Berlin!

 FACT: Real Girls Have Dreamt About Holidays Abroad Since They Were Little